Information You Can Find in Our Guide:

 Initiate by contacting associates closer to your field of expertise like former coworkers and school alumni.
 These contacts are more likely to know of opportunities for which you are qualified.
 Next, reach out to friends and family members about known vacancies as well as to keep you in mind if they hear about new possibilities.
 For example, while your cousin may not have an open position at his job, his wife’s sister’s boss may be looking for a new employee.

 Networking is another great way to discover job openings.
 If there is a company you have an interest in working for, check to see if there is someone you know connected with someone who works there.
 Sometimes, getting an employee referral is just meeting an employee with a similar association.
-However, it is important to prepare for contacting and meeting other professional by having a planned list of positive personal attributes.
+However, it is important to prepare for contacting and meeting other professionals by having a planned list of positive personal attributes.
 Networking is similar to the interview process, as you must present yourself as a valuable addition to the workforce.
 Nonetheless, it is important not to inundate new contacts with relentlessly long emails, phone calls and meetings.

 How Social Media Can Help